 Let me start by saying that Luigi’s is not my idea of a fancy or romantic restaurant.
 Rather, it is something in between a classic Italian restaurant and your local cosy coffee shop.
 Sure, romantic restaurants may offer patrons five plates of burnt leaves with a drizzle of butternut puree, with subtle hints of french banana peel that only grows in a volcanic region of wherever.
 But Luigi’s serves real food.
 Real food in real portions with real flavour that really hits the spot.

 When we were done with our mains, we were simply too stuffed to eat dessert after all.
 But judging on how delicious the rest of the food was, we knew we could not give it a miss.
 So we got a dessert doggy bag, or rather, a dessert human bag.
-We chose the black cherry cheese cake because Josh can’t resist cherries … and I love a creamy cheesecake.
-Also, according to Josh, no one makes a better tiramisu than me.
-I guess we will have to test that theory the next time we visit Luigi’s.
-Back to the all important cheesecake.
+We chose the black cherry cheese cake because we can’t resist cherries … and creamy cheesecake.
 When we gobbled it up hours later — in sweat pants, in bed — we did not feel at all guilty.
 That slice was so luscious and creamy with a tart sweetness and a flavourful burst of cherries, we simply could not feel guilty about those extra calories.
-Thinking about it, I think we won’t try their tiramisu, after all.
-I cannot resist another slice of this cheesecake.

 Find more information about Luigi’s Olivedale here.